 The readings particular to the day, including the Psalm, MUST be used.
+If there are options given, consult with the Bishop as to which one (s) he would prefer.
 If in doubt, please consult the Ordo or call the Office of Christian Formation (904) 262-3200, ext 118 for assistance.